 With Col. Christian de Castries in command, they quickly overcame local Viet Minh opposition and began building a series of eight fortified strong points transforming their anchoring point into a fortress by setting up seven satellite positions.
 Each was allegedly named after a former mistress of de Castries, although the allegation is probably unfounded, as the eight names begin with letters from the first nine of the alphabet (all but F).
 The fortified headquarters was centrally located, with positions “Huguette” to the west, “Claudine” to the south, and “Dominique” to the northeast.
 Other positions were “Anne-Marie” to the northwest, “Beatrice” to the northeast, “Gabrielle” to the north and “Isabelle” 3.7 miles to the south, covering the reserve airstrip.
 Over the coming weeks, de Castries’ garrison increased to 10,800 men supported by artillery and ten M24 Chaffee light tanks.

-The Battle of Dien Bien Phu that Settled the fate of French Lndochina was Initiated in November 1953
+The Battle of Dien Bien Phu Settled the Fate of French Lndochina

 Viet Minh commander Vo Nguyen Giap, with considerable Chinese aide, massed approximately 50,000 troops and placed heavy artillery in caves in the mountains overlooking the French camp.
 On March 13, 1954, Giap launched a massive assault on strong point Beatrice, which fell in a matter of hours.
 Strong points Gabrielle and Anne-Marie were overrun during the next two days, which denied the French use of the airfield, the key to the French defense.
 Reduced to airdrops for supplies and reinforcement, unable to evacuate their wounded, under constant artillery bombardment, and at the extreme limit of air range, the French camp’s morale began to fray.
 As the monsoons transformed the camp from a dust bowl into a morass of mud, an increasing number of soldiers – almost four thousand by the end of the siege in May – deserted to caves along the Nam Yum River, which traversed the camp; they emerged only to seize supplies dropped for the defenders.